 Megan Fahey, MS, RD, CDN is a Registered Dietitian, Functional Medicine Nutritionist and Registered Yoga Teacher.
 She holds her Masters of Science in Nutrition and Dietetics from Bastyr University, where she was trained to artfully blend eastern and western healing modalities.

-As Nour Zibdeh, M.S., RDN, CLT, explains: "Collagen is a complex protein made of three chains of amino acids, whereas hydrolyzed collagen is collagen that is broken down into small protein chains, called peptides, that are made of a few amino acids."
+"Collagen is a complex protein made of three chains of amino acids, whereas hydrolyzed collagen is collagen that is broken down into small protein chains, called collagen peptides, that are made of a few amino acids," explains Nour Zibdeh, M.S., RDN, CLT.

-What are the benefits of hydrolyzed collagen peptides?
+What are the benefits of hydrolyzed collagen supplements?

-Studies have suggested that taking collagen peptides internally might help promote skin elasticity and a youthful texture.
-Research also suggests that collagen can help to heal your gut.
-As Vincent Pedre, M.D., medical director of Pedre Integrative Health, told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for rebuilding the rapidly dividing cells that line the interior of the gut."
+- Gut: Research shows that collagen can help support your gut health.* As gut health specialist Vincent Pedre, M.D. told mbg, "For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for supporting the rapidly dividing cells that line the interior of the gut."*

-But many people wonder if collagen protein has the same muscle-building benefits of protein from sources like whey, peas, or soy.
-The answer is yes—and then some!
-One study showed that hydrolyzed collagen supplementation increased muscle strength and improved body composition.
-In fact, according to Zibdeh, "Collagen can also increase lean muscle and help improve body composition better than other proteins."* While we don't entirely know why this is the case, research has shown that collagen supplements can better support skeletal muscle, which could be a contributing factor.*
+- Muscles: One study showed that hydrolyzed collagen supplementation supported muscle strength and body composition.* In fact, according to Zibdeh, "Collagen can also support lean muscle and help improve body composition better than other proteins."* While we don't entirely know why this is the case, research has shown that collagen supplements can better support skeletal muscle, which could be a contributing factor.*